Ingrid Chavez

-Ingrid Julia Chavez (born January 21, 1965) is an American singer-songwriter, poet, and visual artist.
+Ingrid Julia Chavez (born January 21, 1965) is an American singer-songwriter.

 Early life

 Chavez was born on January 21, 1965, in Albuquerque, New Mexico, and raised in Marietta, Georgia.
 She is of Mexican-American descent.
 At the age of 10, she was sent by her mother to live with relatives in Atlanta, Georgia.

 Living in a rundown neighbourhood of Atlanta with Steve Snow, her musician boyfriend at the time, and her newborn, she decided to relocate to Minneapolis — her boyfriend's hometown — after a burglary of their home, to pursue a career in music.

 Career

 After moving to Minneapolis, in 1986, she auditioned for a number of bands, made the rounds of the Minneapolis music scene, and paid her bills working in a coffee shop.
 She met Prince in a pub in late 1987, having written to him.
 Impressed by Chavez's voice and poetry, Prince took Chavez under his wing.
 She was known as The Spirit Child on his 1988 Lovesexy album (She does the outro on Alphabet St. amongst other things).
 Prince encouraged Chavez to write 21 poems with the promise that they would make a poetry album together.
 In January 1988, Ingrid and Prince recorded The Poetry Session at Paisley Park Studios.
 Prince improvised on keyboards while Ingrid recited her poetry.
 Shortly after this session the project was put on hold.

 In 1989, Chavez formed a band called Skyfish with Richard Werbowenko.
 They created a six-song album released only on cassette.
 Chavez ran into Prince a year or so later and handed him a copy of the Skyfish demo.
 Shortly after the exchange, Prince contacted Chavez and wanted her to listen to a track that he had just finished with the poem "Heaven Must Be Near".
 Prince asked Chavez to finish the poetry album.

 It was at this time that Chavez was asked to play the part of Prince's romantic interest in his 1990 film Graffiti Bridge.
 During the filming Chavez went into the studio with Lenny Kravitz and Andre Betts and co-wrote and recorded what became Madonna's sultry 1990 hit "Justify My Love".
 She received a large out-of-court settlement for not being credited on the single's release.

 In 1992, not long after recording vocals with David Sylvian for the songs "Heartbeat (Tainai Kaiki II) - Returning to the Womb" and "Cloud #9" on Ryuichi Sakamoto's 1991 album Heartbeat, Chavez married Sylvian, and over the years contributed her trademark breathy vocals to a number of her baritone-voiced husband's releases.